Dry Tortugas National Park - Camping and Fishing | HOOK 360°

 Dry Tortugas National Park - Camping and Fishing

 Dry Tortugas National Park is located about 70 miles from Key West in Florida.
 It is a group of seven small islands, which includes the Garden Key where the famous Fort Jefferson is situated.
-The park has a rich history that dates back to the early 1800s when it was used as a military outpost.
+The park boasts a rich history dating back to the early 1800s when it functioned as a military outpost.

-The most prominent feature of the Dry Tortugas is Fort Jefferson, which was built in 1846 and served as a Union military prison during the Civil War.
-The fort housed several prisoners, including Confederate Samuel Mudd, who was convicted of conspiracy in the assassination of President Abraham Lincoln.
+The most prominent feature of the Dry Tortugas National Park is Fort Jefferson.
+Built in 1846, this historical structure played a significant role during the Civil War, serving as a Union military prison.
+Notably, the fort housed several prisoners, among them Confederate Samuel Mudd, convicted of conspiracy in the assassination of President Abraham Lincoln.

-The Dry Tortugas were designated as a national park in 1992 and are now a popular destination for camping, fishing, and snorkeling.
-We went camping on the island for 2 nights and booked it through the Yankee Freedom, Key West boat tour agency.
-This is the most unique national park out of all the 424 parks across the united states.
+Designated as a national park in 1992, the Dry Tortugas have evolved into a popular destination for camping, fishing, and snorkeling.
+During our two-night camping experience on the island, we booked our stay through the Yankee Freedom, a Key West boat tour agency.
+Notably, this park stands out as the most unique among the 424 parks across the United States.

 What we packed: